-- (a) General linformation. - (1) Entity name and fictitious business name if applicable; - (2) Mailing address including street name or P.O. box, city, state, and ZIP code: - (3) Designated contact person name;
+- (a) General Information. - (1) Entity name;

-- (4) Designated contact person's email address; - (5) Designated contact person's phone number; - (6) Corporate parent name or governing body (if applicable); - (7) Federal Taxpayer Identification Number of Corporate Parent or other entities with which your entity has vehicles under common ownership or control (if applicable); - (78) For government entities, identify the jurisdiction (federal, state, or local); - (89) If the regulated entity has reported vehicles or company information in CARB's Truck Regulation Upload, Compliance, and Reporting System (TRUCRS), report all active account identification numbers, otherwise known as "TRUCRS ID": - (910) Federal Taxpayer ildentification number (if applicable); - (1011) Primary six digit North American Industry Classification System (NAICS) code (if applicable); - (1112) For non-governmental agencies entities, identify the total annual revenue for the entity in the United States for 2020.
-Respond by using the following bins in millions of dollars (<\$10, \$10-\$49, \$50-\$99, \$100-\$499, \$500-\$999, >\$1,000); - (13) Identify if your entity has broker authority under the Federal Motor Carrier Safety Administration; - (4214) The following operating authority numbers, if applicable: Motor carrier identification number, United States Department of Transportation number, California Carrier Identification number, California Public Utilities Commission transportation charter permit number, International Registration Plan number; - (1315) Identify the number of subcontractors entities with whom you had a one year or longer contract to delivery items or to perform work in California using vehicles over 8,500 lbs.
-GVWR in 2019 or 2020 to serve your customers while representing your entity's brand.
-Respond using the following bins (Does not apply 0, 1-10 subcontractors, 11-20 subcontractors, 20-50 subcontractors, or more than 50 subcontractors): - (1416) If your entity is a has motor carrier or broker authority and contracts with subhaulers to serve your customers, identify the following for the year 2019 or 2020; if you do not have motor carrier or broker authority, mark "Does not apply":
+- (2) Mailing address including street name, city, and ZIP code; - (3) Designated contact person name; - (4) Designated contact person's email address; - (5) Designated contact person's phone number; - (6) Corporate parent name or governing body (if applicable); - (7) For government entities, identify the jurisdiction (federal, state, or local); - (8) If the regulated entity has reported vehicles or company information in CARB's Truck Regulation Upload, Compliance, and Reporting System (TRUCRS), report all account identification numbers, otherwise known as "TRUCRS ID"; - (9) Taxpayer identification number (if applicable); - (10) Primary six digit North American Industry Classification System (NAICS) code (if applicable); - (11) For non-government agencies, identify the total annual revenue for the entity in the United States for 2020.
+Respond by using the following bins in million dollars (<\$10, \$10-\$49, \$50-\$99, \$100-\$499, \$500-\$999, >\$1,000); - (12) The following operating authority numbers, if applicable: Motor carrier identification number, United States Department of Transportation number, California Carrier Identification number, California Public Utilities Commission transportation charter permit number, International Registration Plan number; - (13) Identify the number of subcontractors with whom you had a one year or longer contract to perform work in California in 2020 to serve your customers.
+Respond using the following bins (Does not apply, 1-10 subcontractors, 11-20 subcontractors, 20-50 subcontractors, or more than 50 subcontractors). - (14) If your entity is a motor carrier and contracts with subhaulers to serve your customers, identify the following for the year 2020: - (A) The number of subhaulers you contracted with in California.
+Respond using the following bins (Does not apply, 1-10 subhaulers, 11-20 subhaulers, 20-50 subhaulers, or more than 50 subhaulers);

-- (A) The number of subhaulers you contracted with in California to transport goods or other property.
-Respond using the following bins (Does not apply, 0, 1-10 subhaulers, 11-20 subhaulers, 20-50 subhaulers, or more than 50 subhaulers); - (B) Estimated number of vehicles operated by your subhaulers on your behalf in California.
-Respond using the following bins (Does not apply, 0, 1-10, 11-20, 20-99, 100-500, >500); and - (C) Estimated the number of vehicles operated by subhaulers that operated under your motor carrier authority in California.
-Respond using the following bins (Does not apply, 0, 1-10, 11-20, 20-99, 100-500, >500). - (4517) Identify whether your entity has a written sustainability plan to reduce your carbon footprint.
-Respond with (Yes, No, Does not apply); - (1618) Identify whether your entity's written sustainability plan includes transportation emissions reduction goals.
-Respond with (Yes, No, Does not apply); - (17) Identify the total number of vehicles with a GVWR over 8,500 lb. your entity owns and operated in California that are domiciled or assigned to a facility you own or operate in California; and - (1819) Identify the number of vehicles with a GVWR over 8,500 lb. your entity owneds and operatesd in California in either 2019 or 2020 and that do not have a vehicle home base in California are not domiciled nor assigned to any California facility. - (20) Identify whether the data used to respond to the questions in section 2012.1 were from 2019, 2020, or a combination thereof.
+- (B) Estimated number of vehicles operated by your subhaulers on your behalf in California.
+Respond using the following bins (Does not apply, 1-10, 11-20, 20-99, 100-500, >500); and - (C) Estimate the number of vehicles operated by subhaulers that operated under your authority in California.
+Respond using the following bins (Does not apply, 1-10, 11-20, 20-99, 100-500, >500). - (15) Identify whether your entity has a written sustainability plan to reduce your carbon footprint.
+Respond with (Yes, No, Does not apply); - (16) Identify whether your entity's written sustainability plan includes transportation emissions reduction goals.
+Respond with (Yes, No, Does not apply); - (17) Identify the total number of vehicles your entity owns and operates in California that are domiciled or assigned to a facility you own or operate in California; and - (18) Identify the number of vehicles your entity owns and operates in California and are not domiciled nor assigned to any California facility.